EnteroMedics shares jump as FDA panel supports obesity device

-(Reuters) - EnteroMedics Inc’s (ETRM.O) shares jumped about 37 percent in premarket trading on Wednesday, a day after an advisory panel to the U.S. Food and Drug Administration voted in favor of the company’s device to treat obesity.
+June 18 (Reuters) - EnteroMedics Inc’s shares jumped about 37 percent in premarket trading on Wednesday, a day after an advisory panel to the U.S. Food and Drug Administration voted in favor of the company’s device to treat obesity.

 The independent panel voted 8 to 1 in favor of the device’s safety and 6 to 2, with one abstention, that the device’s benefits outweighed its risks.